Dtejedor13/Unity_core_libs/README.md

 ## Unity_core_libs
->Core libraries for several game genres
+>Core libraries for several game genres.<br/>Each libary is free for use and can serve as base or template for furter development.

 ### RTS (Real Time Strategy) Libary
-> This library contains basic functionality for rts games and can serve as base or template for furter development.
+> This library contains basic functionality for rts games.
 ##### Content
 - RTS unit selection (single select and deselect and multiple box selection)
 - RTS orbit camera system (zoom in and out and move camera in x/y rig across the map)